Parks & Recreation

 There are many options, including commemorative donation programs, or contributing to funds that will improve the playground, build the dog park or wetland boardwalk, plant a pollinator garden or rain garden, restore Kuhn’s Woods or complete other special projects:

-- Click here for the Donation Form.
+- Click here for the Parks Donation Form.
 Mail or deliver completed form to East Berlin Borough at 128 Water St, East Berlin, with a check made payable to East Berlin Borough Parks & Recreation.
-Cash donations are not accepted.
+Cash donations are not accepted at this time.

 - In-kind donations (materials and labor for specific park projects).